Key Takeaways

 Does Oklahoma's comparative negligence reduce my recovery for pre-existing conditions?

-No. Comparative negligence addresses fault for causing the accident (e.g., who ran the red light), not vulnerability to injury.
-Your pre-existing condition has nothing to do with fault allocation.
-Even if you bear some fault for the accident itself, that is separate from the eggshell plaintiff analysis.
+Comparative negligence addresses fault for causing the accident, not vulnerability to injury.
+Your pre-existing condition does not make you at fault.
+If you bear some fault for the accident itself, Oklahoma comparative negligence can reduce or bar recovery under 23 O.S. § 13, but that is separate from the eggshell-plaintiff analysis.

 What if the insurance company claims I was already going to need surgery?